cepdnaclk/e19-co328-ACES-Project-Fund-Requests/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e19-CO328-ACES-Project-Fund-Requests
-title:
+title: ASES Project Fund Requests
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# ACES Project Fund Requests

 ---